kodemeister/asm584/README.md

     DO := -WR + DI - 1 + ALUCIN (ALUCIN=0)
 ```

-However, when you open the assembled `.x584` file in X584 simulator, the operands will be displayed in their canonical order shown in the microinstruction table above.
+However, when you open the assembled `.x584` file in X584 simulator, the operands will be displayed in the standard order shown in the microinstruction table above.

-You can also omit `ALUCIN` from the microinstruction mnemonic by replacing it with the literal values 0 or 1, and optionally simplify the resulting expression.
+You can also omit `ALUCIN` from the microinstruction mnemonic by replacing it with the literal values 0 or 1, and optionally simplifying the resulting expression.
 In this case you do not need to specify `(ALUCIN=0)` or `(ALUCIN=1)` after the mnemonic.
 The table below presents several examples of microinstructions where `ALUCIN` is either explicitly specified or omitted:

 | `ALUCIN` Explicitly Specified           | `ALUCIN` Omitted                                 |
 | --------------------------------------- | ------------------------------------------------ |